 Notes for Editors

 The Eisteddfod Chair is made from White Ash and measures 550 x 550 x 1700mm.

 The National Eisteddfod of Wales runs from 4-11 August 2012 in the Vale of Glamorgan (http://www.eisteddfod.org.uk/english/).

 Andrew Lane is available for interviews and/or photo opportunities during the run-up to the festival and with the chair during the festival, at times to be specified.

-"The 2012 Eisteddfod Chair" (below) is a short film about the making of the Chair.
-It is embedded here and also viewable at www.andrewlanefurniture.co.uk/eisteddfod-film/ or on Vimeo.
+“The 2012 Eisteddfod Chair” (below) is a short film about the making of the Chair.
+It is embedded below and also viewable at www.andrewlanefurniture.co.uk/eisteddfod-film/ and downloadable on Vimeo.

 Andrew Lane – mobile: 07981 319618 or workshop: 01600 750599

 Please email via our contact page.